cow5566bad/YOLOv1/README.md

 In the starter code of this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
 For Linux users, simply use the following command.

     bash ./get_dataset.sh
 The shell script will automatically download the dataset and store the data in a folder called `hw2_train_val`.
-Note that this command by default only works in Linux.
+Note that this command by default only works on Linux.
 If you are using other operating systems, you should download the dataset from [this link](https://www.dropbox.com/s/7wnulnv1y1s67qr/hw2_train_val.zip?dl=1) and unzip the compressed file manually.

-- ***IMPORTANT NOTE***
+> ⚠️ ***IMPORTANT NOTE*** ⚠️
-You should keep a copy of the dataset only in your local machine. **DO NOT** upload the dataset to this remote repository.
+> You should keep a copy of the dataset only in your local machine. **DO NOT** upload the dataset to this remote repository.
 If you extract the dataset manually, be sure to put them in a folder called `hw2_train_val` under the root directory of your local repository so that it will be included in the default `.gitignore` file.

 ### Evaluation
 To evaluate your model, you can run the provided evaluation script provided in the starter code by using the following command.